bilde2910/FreeField/docs/manage-poi.rst

    Allows performing actions on the given Pokéstop, such as deleting it, or clearing its field research.

+Batch processing
+^^^^^^^^^^^^^^^^

+It is possible to clear research from, and delete, Pokéstops in batches.
+This is done under the "Batch processing" heading of the "Pokéstops" section of the administration pages.

+Batch processing is performed using geofences.
+When you perform an action on a geofence, the action affects all Pokéstops within that area.
+Please see :doc:`/geofencing` for information on setting up geofences.

+.. caution:: Geofences do not function as masks.
+If you have one geofence within
+             another, and you perform an action on the larger geofence while keeping the smaller one at "no action," the action will still affect Pokéstops in the smaller area, given that those Pokéstops are also within the bounds of the larger geofence.

 Exporting and importing Pokéstops
 ---------------------------------